-Having Online Customers Pick Up at Store Could â€˜Saveâ€™ Brick-and-Mortar Business
+Having Online Customers Pick Up at Store Could ‘Save’ Brick-and-Mortar Business

 Almost half (46%) prefer to skip the store altogether in favor of digital channels.
 Survey findings confirm that services promoting convenience will be crucial in maintaining that majority of brick-and-mortar shopping.
 For instance, a quick and easy shopping experience was favored over a personalized experience by three in four respondents, and year over year data showed a steady 44% increase in convenient buy online pickup in store (BOPIS) adoption since 2015.

-“While there has been speculation of a ‘retail apocalypse,’ that doesn’t seem to hold true for consumers," said Jim Prewitt, vice president of retail industry strategy at JDA.
+“While there has been speculation of a ‘retail apocalypse,’ that doesn’t seem to hold true for consumers," says Jim Prewitt, vice president of retail industry strategy at JDA.
 “No longer the only channel for shopping, brick-and-mortar stores are still a key cornerstone for a quick and easy shopping experience and the facilitator for popular fulfillment options, like BOPIS and buy online return in store (BORIS).”

 IS BOPIS a Cure for the Store?